jonchaney/tonedream/README.md

 ![artist_page](docs/images/sound_player.png)

-The song player uses the React Howler Audio Player, which is a wrapper for the Web Audio API.
-It allows for shuffle, looping a single track, and looping an album.
+The audio player uses the React Howler Audio Player, which is a wrapper for the Web Audio API.
+I chose this player because it does not provide a UI which allowed me to style and design my own.
+The player can shuffle and loop a single track or album.

 ## Album Pages